The company name reflects the business’s nature and features.

 - It should be noted that applicants are NOT required to submit a copy of the special resolution for registration as well as the alteration notice of articles/certified copies of articles associated with the change of company name to the Registrar.

 For non-Hong Kong companies, any change of the domestic names is effective only when the company submits to the Registrar the Form NN10 together with the particular of the change, within one month after the date of the change.

 3. Tips for choosing an appropriate company name in Hong Kong

-Choosing a company name is a prerequisite to any company incorporated in Hong Kong.
+Choosing a company name is a prerequisite for any company incorporated in Hong Kong.
 However, there are certain requirements for an eligible company name between a local limited company and a foreign company in Hong Kong.
-It is crucial for applicants to be aware of the ins and outs of the naming requirements, restrictions and procedure in accordance with the Hong Kong laws.
+It is crucial for applicants to be aware of the ins and outs of the naming requirements, restrictions and procedures in accordance with Hong Kong laws.

 Below are some useful advice for applicants in the process of selecting a Hong Kong company name:

 - Get Hong Kong company name ideas via company name generator.

 - Take notice of the company name restrictions to come up with the name in the right format.